ifgi-webteam/mensaparser/api/docs.md

 ## /menu

-Get the current menu for all available Mensas, date range from >last Sunday to next <=Sunday.
+Get the current menu for all available canteens, date range from >last Sunday to ≤next Sunday.

 Example query: